wotakumoe/wotaku/docs/misc.md

 ::: tip README
 - **Novels**: All the types of novels (LN, WN etc.) are grouped in one category.
 - **Live-Action**: General movies & tv series are merged as Live-Action.
 Tokusatsu is kept as independent since it is a special sub-genre.
-- **General Wiki**: Since they have all kinds of contents, they won't be added in the Topics table.
 :::

 <Collapsible title="The More You Know">